Taste of Lisboa at Home: Portuguese Recipes with Canned Fish

 If you’ve missed our previous editions, kindly note that all April long we’re sharing snippets of Portuguese food and culture via live videos presented by Taste of Lisboa hosts.
 On our first live, Madalena shared her knowledge about wine tourism in Portugal and, just today, our founder Filipa hosted a live home cooking session in partnership with Renato from Parceria das Conservas.

-If you’ve been lucky enough to be a part of one of our tours here in Lisbon, namely the Trendy Market Food and Cultural Walk in Campo de Ourique, you’ve already had the privilege of tasting the deliciousness that is served at Parceria das Conservas.
+If you’ve been lucky enough to be a part of one of our tours here in Lisbon, namely the Lisbon Market Food and Cultural Walk in Campo de Ourique, you’ve already had the privilege of tasting the deliciousness that is served at Parceria das Conservas.
 This store located inside Campo de Ourique’s traditional food market is run by Renato and the sisters Rosa (his spouse) and Dora.
 The stall is specializes in Portuguese canned fish and seafood.
 In our previous article, you can read about the very best canned fish from Portugal.

 On today’s Taste of Lisboa at Home session, Renato shared some of his recipes using canned fish, while Filipa cooked along with at her home.
 Not only did we learn how to prepare easy and delicious recipes using local ingredients, we also discussed the importance of such foods for the local economy and how to look out for brands that fish sustainably.